top of page

 Take Heart, Friend (Psalm 121:7-8)

-Has there been a time in your life when you looked up to the hills for help—when you have needed reassurance?
-Have you felt overcome by evil before?
-Perhaps it is the simple realization that evil is prospering in the world.
-Turn on the news, look at our culture and our world, and one doesn’t have to look hard to think that wicked is triumphing, that evil is running rampant.
+Has there been a time in your life when you looked up to the hills for help—when you needed reassurance?
+Have you felt overcome by evil?
+Perhaps it is simply the realization that evil is prospering in the world.
+Turn on the news, look at our culture—you don't have to look hard to think that wickedness is triumphing, that evil is running rampant.
 Maybe it’s more specific in your life.
 Maybe it’s disease or illness.
 Maybe it’s the pain of a broken relationship.
 Perhaps you’ve been wronged.
 Maybe you’ve been assaulted or abused—or someone you love has been a victim.
 Maybe you’ve lost a loved one to crime or addiction or some other evil.
 It can feel as though evil is winning.
 Do you read this verse and think, No, God hasn’t kept me from all evil.
 Evil has come and come hard.
 Maybe the evil you are thinking of is in your heart.
 Are you struggling with evil?
 Is there a sin that threatens to overtake you?

 Take heart, friend.
 Turn to your Lord, your Help.
 He will keep you from all evil, He will keep your coming and going.
-I can’t know exactly what this will mean in your life.
 I don’t know what you have experienced or will experience, but I do know that evil doesn’t win.
 God does.
 And you are part of God’s story.
 And God’s story is a story of hope, of redemption and reconciliation in Christ Jesus, a story filled with undeserved grace and mercy, and unending love.

 We can rejoice in knowing that those of us who are God’s people know the end of the story.
 God’s story has a happy ending.
 It might not feel that way right now, but He is a good God with a good story.
 Good triumphs over evil.
 Justice and mercy prevail.
-One day, sin will end, and evil will be finally done away.
-And until that day comes, God has promised to keep you.
+One day, sin will end, and evil will be finally done away with.
+Until that day comes, God has promised to keep you.
 He will hold you close and He won’t let you slip under.

 For Reflection